CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

   the `Same configuration as previous version` checkbox in the Add Version wizard of AIP Console).
 If unchecked or no version exists, it will run an Add version job instead.
 * *Enable Security Dataflow*: Enables the Security Objective for this version.
-This setting will operate for both technologies JEE and DOTNET as well,and it will be ignored if `Rescan` is checked.
+This setting will operate for both technologies JEE and DOTNET as well, and it will be ignored if `Rescan` is checked.

 Under `Advanced Settings` you will find the following parameters :